Case Study

 The Challenge

-In 2018, the Adecco Group’s sales teams operated across multiple brands with no unified content strategy.
-Sellers spent hours searching for case studies, pricing information, and proposal templates.
-Most gave up and created materials from scratch.
+In 2018, a multinational’s sales teams operated across multiple brands with no unified content strategy.
+Sellers spent hours searching for case studies, pricing information, and proposal templates — often giving up and rebuilding materials from scratch.

-The company was pursuing enterprise contracts worth EUR 1M-2B.
+The company was pursuing enterprise contracts worth EUR 1M–2B.
 These deals required coordinated responses across countries and service lines.
 But content lived in silos.
-Brand A couldn’t access Brand B’s success stories.
+Brand A had no visibility into Brand B’s success stories.
 Switzerland didn’t know what France had already written for similar clients.

 The international bid team was losing deals they should have won.
-Not because their services were inadequate, but because they couldn’t articulate the Group’s value consistently.
+Their services were competitive.
+The problem was articulation: the Group’s value across markets wasn’t reaching buyers in a consistent, compelling way.

 The Approach

-Platform implementation would fail if sellers didn’t change their behaviour.
-I designed the content architecture around their workflow, not the organisational structure.
+Platform implementation succeeds only when sellers change their workflow.
+I built the content architecture around how sellers searched and sold, independent of organisational structure.
 Search had to return relevant results in under 10 seconds.
 Customisation had to require fewer clicks than starting from scratch.
+Adoption was the metric.

-My team instrumented and tracked numerous metrics.
+Once the framework was live, tracking continued.
 Which case studies got downloaded most?
-Which proposal templates led to won deals?
+Which proposal templates correlated with won deals?
 Which thought leadership pieces generated inbound enquiries?
-Data informed my team what to create more of.
+Usage data informed what my team created next.

 Implementation

-I led a cross-functional team of content experts (content managers, graphic designers, marketing-adjacent roles), plus subject matter experts from each business unit and service line.
-My core team within Global Sales Operations worked in three-month cycles (see applied sprint methodology below.)
+I led a cross-functional team of approximately 12–15 people: three core content specialists (content managers and designers), plus subject matter experts from each business unit and service line across the seven brands.
+The core team within Global Sales Operations worked in three-month phases.

 Foundation